DionKill/ps4-linux-tutorial/docs/installation.md

 Using an external SATA-USB adapter with a Samsung 870 EVO 500GB, the time it took shrinked to less than 5 minutes.

-Therefore, I want to clear some misinformation here:
+Therefore, let's clear some misinformation here:
 - The PS4's internal HDD is a repurposed laptop 5400RPM drive.
 Please, for the love of GOD, do NOT use this.
 Even the PS4's own menus lag because of how slow it is.
 - The PS4 internal drive uses UFS encryption so it slows down significantly.
 - You CAN clone your PS4 HDD into an SSD, if internal installation is a must for you